nonlinear-thinkering-group/decentered-design-paper/paper.md

 * The Responsible Object: A History of Design Ideology for the Future

-* Epistemological Pluralism and the RevaluationThe Responsible Object: A History of Design Ideology for the Future  of the Concrete [http://www.papert.org/articles/EpistemologicalPluralism.html](http://www.papert.org/articles/EpistemologicalPluralism.html)
+* Epistemological Pluralism and the Revaluation of the Concrete [http://www.papert.org/articles/EpistemologicalPluralism.html](http://www.papert.org/articles/EpistemologicalPluralism.html)

 * Abductive Thinking and Sensemaking: The Drivers of Design Synthesis